DazzleProj/.github/profile/README.md

 - Handles different directory structures
 - Manages many tools and their configurations
 - Needs to be simple to use but flexible for different setups
-- Must coordinate installation of DazzleTools, DazzleLib, DazzleNodes, and DazzleAI
+- Must coordinate installation of DazzleTools, DazzleLib, DazzleNodes, and DazzleML

 **Status**: Packaging and distribution strategy in development.
 May be funded through community support to properly solve these challenges.